Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: mutual SRE for TIMPS

 where $\rho_l(\lambda_i)=(l|(A^{s_1}\otimes \bar{A}^{s_1'})|\lambda_i)$ and $\rho_r(\lambda_i)=(\lambda_i|(A^{s_2}\otimes \bar{A}^{s_2'})|r)$.
 By substituting the expressions of $\rho_A,\rho_B$ and $\rho_{AB}$ in Eq.~\eqref{mSRE_definition}, we obatin the long-range limit ($r\to+\infty$) for mSRE

-where $|\lambda_1|\in[0,1)$ is the second largest eigenvalue of transfer matrix $E^{\bar{A}}_A$ and $c_s,c_m$ are constants independent of distance $r$.
+where $|\lambda_1|\in[0,1)$ is the second largest eigenvalue of transfer matrix $E^{\bar{A}}_A$ and $c_s,c_m$ are constants independent of $r$.
 The explicit expressions of $c_s$ and $c_m$ can be found in \cite{SM}.
-Therefore, we prove that for any injective iMPS, e.g., ground states of gapped systems, the two-point mSRE will eventually decay to zero as the distance $r$ tends to infinity and the long-range behaviour of mSRE takes the form of $L(\rho_{AB})\sim\log\frac{1+2\lambda_1^rc_s}{1+2\lambda_1^rc_m}$.
+Therefore, we prove that for any injective iMPS, that is, an iMPS whose transfer matrix has one unique eigenvalue of largest magnitude \cite{Cirac2021}, the two-point mSRE will eventually decay to zero as the distance $r$ tends to infinity and the long-range behaviour of mSRE takes the form of Eq.~\eqref{Lab}.

-Next, to calculate the two-point mSRE in the ground state of quantum Ising model, we perform DMRG \cite{SRWhite1992,itensor} calculation in a chain of size $L=128$ and extract the mSRE between the middle site $s_1=64$ and $s_2=s_1+r+1$ with $r\in[0,39]$.
-The numerical results are shown in Fig.~\ref{Ising_mSRE}(a) where we also use the asymptotic behavior of $L(\rho_{AB})$ to extract the $c_s,c_m$ and $\lambda_1$.
-We note that the $\lambda_1$ is directly related to the correlation length of the system \cite{Zauner2015, Vanderstraeten2019}, $\xi=-1/\ln|\lambda_1|$.
-We also show the fitting parameters $c_s,c_m$ and $\lambda_1$ in Table~\ref{fitting_result}.
-It can be found that near the critical point $h_x/J=1$, $\lambda_1$ approches $1$ thus indicating the divergence of correlation length at $h_x/J=1$.
+To verify our conclusion in Eq.~\eqref{Lab}, we perform DMRG \cite{SRWhite1992,itensor} calculation in a chain of size $L=128$ for Ising model and extract the mSRE between the site $s_1=64$ and $s_2=s_1+r+1$ with $r\in[0,39]$.
+Results are shown in Fig.~\ref{Ising_mSRE}(a) where we use the asymptotic behavior of $L(\rho_{AB})$ to extract the $\lambda_1$.
+It can be found that near the critical point $h_x/J=1$, $\lambda_1$ approches $1$ thus indicating the divergence of correlation length at $h_x/J=1$, as $\lambda_1$ is directly related to the correlation length with $\xi=-1/\ln|\lambda_1|$ \cite{Zauner2015, Vanderstraeten2019}.

-In addition to the decay behavior of the two-point mSRE, the analytical calculation of the mSRE for the Ising model without symmetry breaking reveals a clear distinction: in the ferromagnetic phase, the mSRE remains finite, whereas in the paramagnetic phase, it vanishes, as shown in Fig.~\ref{Ising_mSRE}(b).
+In addition to the decay behavior, the mSRE for the Ising model without symmetry breaking reveals a clear distinction: in the ferromagnetic phase, the mSRE remains finite, whereas in the paramagnetic phase, it vanishes, as shown in Fig.~\ref{Ising_mSRE}(b).
 This behavior can be attributed to the modified asymptotic form of $L(\rho_{AB})\sim\log \frac{1+2\lambda_1^rc_s}{1+2\lambda_1^rc_m}+\log c$ where the parameter $c$ arises due to the unbroken symmetry.
-In Fig.~\ref{Ising_mSRE}(b), we also observe that the mSRE does not attain its maximum at the critical point.
-Instead, it reaches its peak slightly before $h_x/J = 1$ for all values of $r$.
+In Fig.~\ref{Ising_mSRE}(b), we also observe that the mSRE does not peak at the critical point.
+Instead, it peaks slightly before $h_x/J = 1$ for all values of $r$.
 However, the derivative of the mSRE exhibits a pronounced peak at the critical point, which becomes increasingly sharp with larger $r$, following a scaling behavior of

 as observed in Fig.~\ref{Ising_mSRE}(c).
 These observations lead to two conclusions.
 First, long-range entanglement appears to be a necessary condition for the emergence of long-range mSRE.
 Second, the derivative of the long-range mSRE may serve as a robust indicator of quantum phase transitions.